cylinderlight/udp2serial/README.md

 The UDP ports are coded as constants, defaults are: receive on port 10000, send on port 11000

+If you are using OSC and want to publish this sevice with multicast DNS you can copy the on the YUN the file /system/etc/avahi/services/OSC.service the UDP port hard coded in this file is 10000

 Examples:
 the included example for Arduino OSC_Echo_SLIP receives an osc message and echoes it back to the sender